 - environmental protection.

-Physical protection focuses on prevention of unauthorized access to the server by individuals who are not intended to access this information.
+Physical protection focuses on the prevention of unauthorized access to the server by individuals who are not intended to access this information.
 Only staff must have access to the server.
-Environmental protection aims at protecting the server from water, fire or another external impact.
+Environmental protection aims at protecting the server from water, fire, or another external impact.
 A server should be stored off the floor.
-It’s not a good idea to store it in a restroom, near the sources of water, in front of windows or in the areas where the temperature is regulated.
+It’s not a good idea to store it in a restroom, near the sources of water, in front of windows, or in the areas where the temperature is regulated.

 Tip 7: Create Strong Passwords

 Passwords protect devices from unauthorized access.
 A password must require passwords to log in regardless of the type of OS.
 Strong passwords prevent devices from attacks, and they can discourage attackers from trying to access these devices.
 Besides, strong passwords and effective controls of access help avoid casual misuse, including personal curiosity without any legitimate need to have access to this information.
 It’s not easy to guess a strong password.
 Sometimes hackers use automated methods to guess passwords.
 Therefore, passwords should not have any vulnerable characteristics.